 When mind targets and treatments do work, there is no problem.
 When they don’t work, relationships & wasted lifetimes result in extreme confusion and emotional turmoil that can endure for generations.
 Lives are lost.
-Just glance back for a moment at previous generations and you’ll see what I mean.
-The particular problem, the exact problem, is medical treatment resistance and treatment failure – with the relentless downstream effect of denial, psychiatric stigma, and the capricious use of psychotropic medications for labels that way too often miss human complexity.
+Just glance back for a moment at previous generations, and you’ll see what I mean.
+The particular problem, the exact problem, is medical treatment resistance and treatment failure – with the relentless downstream effect of denial, psychiatric stigma, and the capricious use of psychotropic medications for labels that way too often miss the reality, the details of human biomedical complexity.

 Consider these essential features not adequately addressed in the current DSM-5 Diagnostic Manuel: brain function, biomedical reality, change, context, time, and thinking – cognition.
 Labels are reductionistic and static, but the brain is a dynamic complexity of moving parts over time.

-Interesting recent discoveries in core biomedical sciences now measure details for both brain and body activities.
+Exciting recent discoveries in core biomedical sciences now measure persuasive details for both brain and body activities.
 These new data points create fresh opportunities for more precise mind outcomes.

 Together we can make a difference.

-We do hope you’ll join us in our frank discussions – as together we will search for more predictable answers.
-Your contribution of thinking and experience will prove valuable to others looking for answers.
+We do hope you’ll join us in our frank discussions – as together we will search for more likely answers.
+Your contribution to thinking and experience will prove valuable to others looking for answers.
 CoreBrain Journal connects measurement and treatment tools with the experiences of real people.

 On a more personal note:

-Today’s interesting mind measurement tools create fresh solutions that simply weren’t available when I started psychiatric training 45 years ago – and were not available for Main Street office applications even five years ago.
+Today’s provocative mind measurement tools create new solutions that just weren’t available when I started psychiatric training 45 years ago – and were not available for Main Street office applications even five years ago.

-My passion for new discoveries is born from my many years of office frustration.
+My passion for discoveries is born from my many years of office frustration.

 It’s a complexity thing.